albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter2/Reynolds_number.md

 We define the *Reynolds number* as $Re = \frac{UL}{\nu}$, where $U$ is the characeristic velocity of the flow, and $L$ the characteristic scale of the flow.
-Thus the viscosity is relativly unimportant when the Reynolds number is large, and dominates when the Reynolds numbe is small.
+Thus the viscosity is relatively unimportant when the Reynolds number is large, and dominates when the Reynolds number is small.
 One way to think about the Reynolds number is that it measures the relative strength of the "inertial term"
 ${\vec u} \cdot {\vec \nabla} {\vec u}$ and the "viscous term" $\nu \nabla^2 {\vec u}$.

+Another way to think about the Reynolds number is to consider an object of size $L$ in a viscous fluid.
+In this case there is a natural velocity
+$U_{visc} \sim \nu/L$, and the Reynolds number becomes the ratio
+$Re = U/U_{visc}$.

 High and low Reynolds numbers are qualitatively quite different.
 For example, as $Re \to 0$ we can ignore the nonlinear inertial term, and
-${\vec u}$ \to - ${\vec u}$ becomes a symmetry of the equations.
+${\vec u} \to - {\vec u}$ becomes a symmetry of the equations.
 The flow is thus *reversible*.
 Put dye in a viscous fluid and slowly stir it and watch it mix.
 Then reverse the direction of stirring, and the dye will return to its original configuration as long as it is not also diffusing over the time scale of the experiment.